FMMT666/launchpad.py/README.md

       PARAMS: <number>     number of the LED (see Dicer mapping table somewhere below)
               <hue>        0..7 hue value (see text above)
               <intensity>  LED intensity value 0..15
       RETURN:

+### LedAllOff()

+    Quickly turns off all LEDs on all Dicers.
+    No other settings are affected.

+      PARAMS:
+      RETURN: